 Can I use frozen green beans for this recipe?

 Yes, you can use frozen beans as well.
-In that case, you don’t need to blanch them.
-Just throw the beans directly to the skillet.
-And you are done.
+In that case, you don't need to blanch them.
+Frozen beans are pre-cooked.
+Just throw the beans directly into the skillet.
+Saute as required and you are done.

 Keto Sauteed Green Beans

 - Now in a saucepan heat water to boiling.